 For more information on the importance of timely follow through, check out How Response Time Impacts Your Personal Brand.

 Not only is executive presence about the impression you make with what you say and how you say it, it’s also about how you make others feel.
 When others are speaking, are you attentive and listen carefully to interpret appropriately and ask thoughtful questions?
 Or are you regularly distracted because you’re looking at your computer or phone?
 Whomever you’re speaking with should feel like you value their time and opinions and have genuine interest in what they’re saying.
 In addition to showing engagement, it’s important to convey empathy and warmth, which enhance trust and promote positive relationships.

 Does your style say “leader”?

 Your dress and personal style reflect executive presence (or lack thereof) and speak to how you define your company’s culture and brand.
-Employees look to organizational leaders for direction, inspiration and workplace expectations.
-Ill-fitting suits, out-of-date styles, worn out shoes and chipped nail polish do not appropriately represent you or the business.
+Employees look to organizational leaders for direction, inspiration and workplace expectations (virtually and in-person).
+Ill-fitting clothes, out-of-date styles, worn out shoes and chipped nail polish do not appropriately represent you or the business.
 As an executive, not only should clothes look sharp, feel good and make you feel confident, they should fit within cultural, regional and industry norms — which may vary — too.

 Are you self-aware?